lukehsiao/tecs-hardware-kbc/README.md

 manual debugging.

 ### Scoring Digi-Key
-To compare scores with Digikey, we grade Digikey's existing data with the same ground truth labels and on the same datasheets used to score our automated
+To compare scores with Digi-Key, we grade Digi-Key's existing data with the same ground truth labels and on the same datasheets used to score our automated
 output: